Guitar Build Process

 For the cover, there will be six layers, in three pairs

-For the frame, there will only be four layers (two pairs)
+For the frame, there will initially be only four layers (two pairs)

 Resaw & mill tas oak stock into 2.5mm sheets